-The animal is the sole living representative of its family, Ornithorhynchidae and genus, Ornithorhynchus, though a number of related species have been found in the fossil record.
+The animal is the sole living representative of its family, Ornithorhynchidae and genus, Ornithorhynchus, though some related species have been found in the fossil record.

-When the platypus was first encountered by European naturalists, they were divided over whether the female laid eggs.
-This was not confirmed until 1884, when an English naturalist lead an extensive search assisted by a team of 150 Aborigines, managed to discover a few Platypus eggs.
+When European naturalists first encountered the platypus they were divided over whether the female laid eggs.
+This was not confirmed until 1884, when an English naturalist led an extensive search assisted by a team of 150 Aborigines, managed to discover a few Platypus eggs.

-A female platypus lays usually two eggs, approximately 25 millimetres long, that stick to the fur on her belly.
-The babies break their way out with an egg tooth, and then attach themselves to the mother’s belly-hairs.
+A female platypus usually lays two eggs, about 25 millimetres long, that stick to the fur on her belly.
+The babies break their way out with an egg tooth and then attach themselves to the mother’s belly-hairs.
 The newly hatched are vulnerable, blind and hairless and are fed by the mother’s milk.
 The young Platypus are suckled for four months.
 A platypus is born with teeth, but these drop out at a very early age, leaving the horny plates it uses to grind food.